tidyverse/stringr/revdep/cran.md

 ## revdepcheck results

-We checked 21 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1654 reverse dependencies (1646 from CRAN + 8 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 10 new problems
+ * We saw 18 new problems
- * We failed to check 0 packages
+ * We failed to check 4 packages

 Issues with CRAN packages are summarised below.